WITF-TV: Local programming and initiatives

 WITF produces several local programs for the south-central Pennsylvania area, including a series on health (Transforming Health) and the annual Central PA Spelling Bee.
 Drawings for the Pennsylvania Lottery, aired statewide by a network of commercial stations, are also produced at WITF.
 WITF also produced some television programs that are aired nationally on PBS, such as Computer Chronicles (co-produced with KCSM-TV from 1983 to 1995).

 In 2018, WITF launched PA Post, a statewide news outlet; the creation of such was suggested as a potential use for funds received in the FCC spectrum auction of 2017.
 PA Post was folded into Spotlight PA, an investigative portal run by several major Pennsylvania newspapers, in 2020.

 Joining two other PBS stations, WITF helped launch the Public Media Educational Platform (which soon changed its name to the Information Equity Initiative) in 2021, with the goal of using datacasting to transmit educational programming to school students without sufficient broadband access.
 As part of the initiative, WITF has conducted pilots serving K-12 students and prison inmates.

 Technical information

 Subchannels

-The station's digital channel is multiplexed:
+WITF-TV and WPMT broadcast from a transmitter facility Middle Paxton Township.

 Translator

-In August 1998, WITF-TV became the first television station in Pennsylvania to operate a digital signal.
+WITF-TV became the first television station in Pennsylvania to broadcast and transmit a digital television signal on UHF channel 36 on August 26, 1998.

-WITF-TV discontinued regular programming on its analog signal over UHF channel 33 on February 17, 2009, to conclude the federally mandated transition from analog to digital television; the station's digital signal remained on UHF channel 36, using virtual channel 33.
+WITF-TV discontinued regular programming on its analog signal, over UHF channel 33, on February 17, 2009, to conclude the federally mandated transition from analog to digital television; the station's digital signal remained on UHF channel 36, using virtual channel 33.

 WITF agreed to share its spectrum with Tribune Broadcasting-owned Fox affiliate WPMT (channel 43) following the 2016–2017 FCC incentive auction for $25 million on February 10, 2017.
 The proceeds were slated to be transferred to WITF's endowment, with interest to be used for Central Pennsylvania's media literacy program; a statewide news organization was cited as another possibility, foreshadowing the creation of PA Post.